2012-12-18

 【Aiden in English】

 Walking toward our new tour guide this morning, I felt a sense of dread crawling up my stomach.
-This tour would be a long hike on the side of the crater, which would be at least 10 miles.
-When our tour group arrived at the archaeological site of Ahu Vinapu, the heat started to act up.
+This tour would involve a long hike on the side of the crater, covering at least 10 miles.
+When our tour group arrived at the archaeological site of Ahu Vinapu, the heat began to intensify.
 Before I could change my mind, I trekked up the hill.
 But not long after, I was exhausted from climbing, and my feet were sore from walking on pointy and slippery rocks.
-I never imagined I would reach the top of Rano Kau, but eventually, I challenged myself in such uncomfortable, hot, humid weather.
+I never imagined I would reach the summit of Rano Kau, but I eventually challenged myself in such uncomfortable, hot, and humid weather.
 When I took my last step, I was greeted with amazing sights, and I could not believe I was standing on the edge of a one-mile-long crater.
 The crater was filled with water, reeds, and green algae on the surface.
-Near the southern tip of the crater was the oldest stone village named Orongo, which contained a row of 53 house-like caves directly facing the Pacific Ocean of Motu Nui, Motu Iti, and Motu Kao-Kao.
-It was also the competition center for birdmen who became winners in collecting Sooty Tern eggs for their king and swimming from islets safely to Rapa Nui every September.
-The doors looked extremely small, and only street dogs were capable of crawling in and out without bumping heads or tripping feet in modern days.
+Near the southern tip of the crater was the oldest stone village, named Orongo, which contained a row of 53 house-like caves directly facing the Pacific Ocean, overlooking Motu Nui, Motu Iti, and Motu Kao-Kao.
+It was also the competition centre for birdmen who became winners by collecting Sooty Tern eggs for their king and swimming safely to the islets of Rapa Nui every September.
+The doors looked extremely small, and only street dogs were capable of crawling in and out without bumping their heads or tripping their feet in modern times.
 The group walked along the crater's edge to a pavilion, where I jumped onto the bus and dashed back to the hotel.
 At noon, I ate a delicious lunch of marinated lamb chops.
 The juice oozed down my chin as the wonder of the taste ran through my body.
 I met our afternoon tour guide after a great meal and a hot shower.
 I was surprised to see the same lady who guided us to Rano Raraku and Moai Quarry yesterday afternoon.
-This time, we would see caves along the seaside of West Easter Island where Rapa Nui native people protected themselves from enemy attacks during the wars.
-The first cave wasn't so impressive but an excellent hiding place.
+This time, we would see caves along the seashore of West Easter Island, where the Rapa Nui native people protected themselves from enemy attacks during times of war.
+The first cave wasn't awe-inspiring, but it was an excellent hiding place.
 The door was narrow, and only one person was allowed to get in at a time.
 The second one was pitch-black and led into the Pacific Ocean.
 With flashlights, I knelt down at the holes where the ocean came into view at the nearest distance.
 The sightseeing became astonishing as the pleasure brought a fresh sea breeze through two big holes on the side of sheer cliffs, although I heard that my legs trembled, my heart pounded, and my lips quivered overwhelmingly.
 Like many others, the beach in this area had no sand because Easter Island was a volcanic island.
 Seven Moai at Ahu Akivi are lined up facing the sea and looking in the direction from which Rapa Nui originally came.
 This was the only site where Moai did not face inland.
 It's said that they were the kings and the Seven Explorers because they were the first to discover Easter Island as a safe place for Rapa Nui, who had gone through a civil war back in their homeland.
 Deep down south, Moai with eyes cheered me up at Ahu Tahai Archaeological Complex.
 Only Ahu Ko Te Riku was restored with a pair of eyes on Easter Island.
-The eyes looked creepy in two large, wide, round eyes with black pupils dotted in the center.
+The eyes looked creepy, with two large, wide, round eyes featuring black pupils dotted in the centre.
 After all, I had no hesitation in hitting the road and rushing back to my hotel for a rest.
 In 1995, Rapa Nui National Park was inscribed as a UNESCO World Heritage Site.

 Hiking along the Crater Rim on the Way to the Summit of Rano Kau